 Breadvan_update_012: Clay frame development

 Based on the design work, which is ongoing during the stage of modelling the clay, we will shape the plasticine into the right volumes.
-This is a highly labour intensive process, as a car is a complex and three dimensional object which has to look great from all angles and under different light circumstances.
-The modelling process is iterative and the car will be reshaped many times over, to get the proportions and surfacing of the Breadvan Hommage exactly spot on.
+Modelling the clay is a highly labour intensive process.
+The fact is a car is a complex and three dimensional object, which has to look great from all angles.
+We are also looking at it under different light circumstances.
+The modelling process is iterative and the car will be reshaped many times over.
+Only by doing this many times over the proportions and surfacing of the Breadvan Hommage will be exactly spot on.

-In this specific case we are working from the rear towards the front: the project is made out of many sub-projects, which all have to be monitored and directed whilst being worked on in parallel fashion.
-This narrows down the time frame needed for the complete building process.
-However, in some cases we have to wait on bespoke items being engineered at our suppliers, such as the unique headlights, so we can model around them.
-This means at the current stage the sides and front remain untouched for a while, so we can focus all our attention on the design and development of the #BreadvanHommage rear end.
+In this specific case we are working from the rear towards the front.
+It is because many sub-projects make this coachbuilt car.
+Whilst being worked on in parallel fashion, all design elements have to be monitored and directed.
+This narrows down the time frame needed for the complete coachbuilding process.
+However, in some cases we have to wait on bespoke items being engineered at our suppliers.
+Specifically elements like the unique headlights and windows have to be made first, so we can model the body fitting tight around them.
+This means at the current stage the sides and front remain untouched for a while.
+The team can focus all our attention to the design and development of the #BreadvanHommage rear end.